 A global economic crisis leading to an economic collapse would bring about significant sales decreases with corresponding influences on our earnings.
 Recessions limited to certain regions in sales markets important for us could also significantly impair our business performance.
 With the global orientation of our sales activities, we try to shape our dependence on regional or national markets in such a way that the effects of geographically confined economic crises on the Group are limited.

-Thus, our most important individual market currently accounts for only roughly 20 % of total Group sales.
+Thus, the U.S., the most important single country for us, currently accounts for almost 20 % of total Group sales.
 The distribution of our business activities in the core regions of Europe, Asia, and the Americas also has a balanced structure.

-In addition to general economic risks, there are marketrelated sales risks concerning individual product groups or application areas.
-Particularly medium- to long-term trends that structurally lead to a decrease in demand in our target markets can mean that we will not achieve our growth and profitability targets.
-We try to control industry-related sales risks by broadly diversifying our offer.
+In addition to general economic risks, there are market-related sales risks concerning individual product groups or application areas.
+Particularly medium-to long-term trends that structurally lead to a decrease in demand in our target markets can mean that we will not achieve our growth and profitability targets.
+We try to counteract industry-related sales risks by broadly diversifying our offer.
 We supply many different industries, which in turn sell their end products in various markets.
-Therefore, our dependence on the underlying consumer segments is limited.
-We estimate that no single consumer segment (e.g. the automotive industry) accounts for more than 20 % of our sales.
+Therefore, our dependence on the underlying markets is limited.
+Our analyses show that the important automotive sales market accounts for less than 20 % of sales.
+The sales share of other industrial sectors that are important for ALTANA, including the graphicarts industry and the construction sector, are also expected to not exceed 20 %.

 The analysis of our industry-specific and application-related sales is a component of our annual strategy process.
 In addition, we examine changes in future growth potential arising from demand trends and technological developments, and adjust our strategic orientation in the divisions if necessary.

-The occurrence of a global economic crisis or the emergence of regional economic crises are two significant economic and industry risks that are rated as “very high” or “high” risks.
-In the 2018 fiscal year, we assessed the probability of these two risks occurring as being higher due to the slowdown in growth and the deterioration of the outlook regarding the development of the economy.
-Since a subdued market development was already taken into account in our medium-term financial planning, our assessment of the potential losses compared to the previous year decreased slightly.
-The evaluated risk of the two individual risks occurring was higher than in the previous year.
+The occurrence of a global economic crisis or the emergence of regional economic crises are two significant economic and industry risks, which in 2019 were categorized as “high” or “medium” and which in the previous year were still classified as “very high” or “high” risks.
+In the 2019 fiscal year, our assessments of the probability of both risks occurring did not change due to the continuing high level of uncertainty about economic development resulting from various economic risks.
+However, since a restrained market development was already taken into account in the medium-term financial planning, the potential losses decreased compared to the previous year.
+The evaluated risk of the two individual risks occurring also declined vis-à-vis the previous year.

 Sales risks result mainly from intensified competition or shifts in customer structure.
 They include sales risks for individual products or product groups due to specific demand trends.